ksundeen/mymooder/README.md

         npx patch-package <package name>

 # Install and Congiure the MyMooder Frontend
 1. Set up all necessary packages, and start building these just file commands.
+This gets the apps running locally.
 The just commands run regular package.json commands, but just keep them in order for simplicity's sake:

         # cd to the mymooder-frontend directory
         cd ~/mymooder/mymooder-frontend
-        just START_WITH_CLEAN_NODE_MODULES_react-install-clean-cache
+        just START_WITH_CLEAN_NODE_MODULES_react-install-clean-cache:

         # Install expo and login
-        just A_expo-setup-install

-        # Remove any previous ios and android builds
-        just A_expo-setup-install
+        just A1_expo-setup-install

-        # Configure the build and make a pre-build of the ios and android apps
+        # Remove any previous ios and android builds, configure the app builds, and pre-build ios and android platforms to run locally.
-        just A2_configure_and_build_both_platforms
+        just A2_clean_configure_and_build_both_platforms

         # Chose which specific platform to run locally.
 This command runs all web, android, and ios platforms
         just B4_expo-start

         # Follow any promots to open i for ios, a for android and w for the web

+2. Make test builds to prepare for distributing to testers as an 'adhoc' ios 'enterpriseProvisioning'.
+This command prompts to log into Expo.
+You should have your email and password available.
+The default configuration builds both iOS and Android platforms and makes credentials for them.
+* Make changes to this command to stop logging into Expo, or build different platforms separately.
+* Change the variable `eas_build_profile` to be `development` or `test` - Check the individual eas profile configurations in file `~/mymooder/mymooder-frontend/eas.json`

+        # The expo build command builds the platforms
+        just E_expo-build

 # Install and Configure the MyMooder FastAPI Backend